 Strategic Goals & Priorities 2017-21 Performance Target Rationale and Description of Measure Demonstrate focus on the most relevant audit areas Priorities SP#1 - Seek input from key stakeholder groups to identify areas of focus SP#2 - Streamline processes to determine areas of focus SP#3 - Communicate multi-year work plan with key stakeholders Government acts on 85% of the Office's recommendations The Office makes recommendations to help improve the Government's performance reports and delivery of programs.
 The extent to which the Government acts on recommendations demonstrates that the recommendations reflect areas that are important to improve public sector management and, in part, the impact of the Office's work.
-The Office groups its recommendations into two types: Type 1 recommendations are those that are less complex, easier to carry out, and can be implemented in one year; these are tracked over a five-year period Type 2 recommendations are those that are more difficult to carry out and may take up to 5 years to implement; these are tracked over a 10-year period The Standing Committees on Public Accounts (PAC) and Crown and Central Agencies (CCAC) accept 90% of our recommendations The support of PAC and CCAC is critical to help hold the Government accountable and help improve public sector management.
+The Office groups its recommendations into two types: Type 1 recommendations are those that are less complex, easier to carry out, and can be implemented in one year; these are tracked over a five-year period Type 2 recommendations are those that are more difficult to carry out and may take up to 5 years to implement; these are tracked over a 10-year period The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations The support of Standing Committees of Public Accounts and Crown and Central Agencies is critical to help hold the Government accountable and help improve public sector management.
 The Office makes recommendations to help improve accountability and the delivery of programs.
 The Committee's acceptance of our recommendations is an indication of the Assembly's confidence in and satisfaction with the Office's work.
-PAC's and CCAC's established practice is to decide whether they agree with the Office's recommendations in their review and consideration of the Office's reports.
+Established practice of the Standing Committees of Public Accounts and Crown and Central Agencies is to decide whether they agree with the Office's recommendations in their review and consideration of the Office's reports.
 The extent to which each Committee accepts recommendations demonstrates the Committee thinks the recommendations reflect areas that are important to improve public sector management and /or accountability.
 The Office tracks the Committees' consideration of its recommendations over a five-year period using Committee decisions as reflected in the Committees' minutes.